mesosphere/dcos-docs-site/pages/1.13/deploying-services/expose-service/index.md

     dcos marathon app add myApp.json
     ```

     If this is added successfully, there is no output.
-You can also add your app by using the **Services** tab of the DC/OS [web interface](/1.13/gui/services/).
+You can also add your app by using the **Services** tab of the DC/OS [UI](/1.13/gui/services/).

 1. Verify that the app is added with this command: